ravibhure/noma/README.md

 * The system/ folder contains the CodeIgniter core.
 That is licensed using the license described in system/license.txt.

-* Everything under the application/datamapper folder uses the MIT license.
+* Everything under the application/datamapper and
+application/third_party/datamapper folders uses the MIT license.

 * Noma makes use of CIUnit for unit testing.
 CIUnit lives under application/third_party/CIUnit.
 CIUnit is licensed under the MIT license.
 See